SL6I/Arabic-Text-Correction/Scoring.md

 * High precision means that when the system corrects a word, it is likely to be correct.

 # Recall
-**Definition**: Recall measures how many of the actual errors in the input text your system successfully corrected.
+**Definition**: Recall measures how many of the actual errors in the input text the system successfully corrected.
 It focuses on the system's ability to detect and fix errors.
 ![image.png](https://github.com/SL6I/Text-Correction/blob/015b61f6e89d34e42fbf829873b08f6b31657a73/Recall.png)
 **Purpose**:
 * Recall ensures that the system does not miss necessary corrections.